Why Doctors should strike

 9. Lack of posts for the desired speciality

-The NHS training programme is now longer (a way to attain more doctors into training no doubt) and most people end up settling for a speciality they don't want because of a lack of training posts.
-The posts that most people want are highly sort after and people have to sacrifice a lot (more degrees, more qualifications, having a family, changing locations, attaining more publications, gruelling exams, gruelling interviews and not to mention the impact on their mental health.
+The NHS training programme is now longer (a way to get more doctors into training no doubt) and most people end up settling for a speciality they don't want because of a lack of training posts.
+The posts that most people want are highly sought after and people have to sacrifice a lot (more degrees, more qualifications, having a family, changing locations, attaining more publications, gruelling exams, gruelling interviews and not to mention the impact on their mental health.
 Furthermore, these speciality roles are mainly filled with upper-middle-class men, making a lot of these posts uncomfortable.

 Summary:

 There is currently very little benefit to working for the NHS.
-With 97% of doctors voting to strike and the strike going ahead in a few days this is simply not gen Z complaining, this is a crisis that is in dire need of being sorted.
+With 97% of doctors voting to strike and the strike going ahead in a few days, this is simply not Gen Z complaining, this is a crisis that is in dire need of being sorted.

 Either the NHS changes or the doctors change